jbw/tyble/README.md

 ```

-# Data
+## Data

-Example data to be passed into `tyble`.
+Pass any data into `tyble` in an array.
+See below an example of what `data` might look like.
 This could be from an external web api etc.

 ```typescript
 const data: Person[] = [